addittidas/Pattern-Recognition-and-Anomaly-Detection-Lab/README.md

 # Pattern-Recognition-and-Anomaly-Detection-Lab

 ## 📌 About This Repository
-This repository contains the lab exercises for the subject **Pattern Recognition and Anomaly Detection**.
+This repository contains the lab exercises for the subject **Pattern Recognition and Anomaly Detection**, Sem-VI, 2025.
 Each experiment covers fundamental machine learning techniques, focusing on data analysis, classification, regression, and clustering methods.

 ## 🛠️ Prerequisites
 - **Anaconda**